A buyer's guide to selecting the best data warehouse product

 Need to integrate with big data: When integration with big data analytics is important, consider data warehouse appliances and DWaaS offerings.
 They tend to have the greatest integration with big data analytics capabilities.

 Now that you understand the general use cases for data warehouses, the next step is to investigate the available options for buying a data warehouse platform.
-That will be examined in the next article in this series.

 Note to big data vendors: Stop bashing data warehouses